jomorlier/VFEA/README.md

 # VFEA
 Materials for my FISA course on Vibration and Finite Element Analysis (VFEA)

-The solution to all exercices done in class.
+The solutions to all exercices done in class.

 Please check: